 Researchers believe that, since e-paper doesn’t emit any light of its own, just like regular paper, this might explain why e-ink is “better” for us than reading off laptops or tablets.
 For example, several studies have shown that exposure to artificial light from LCD devices in the evening can reduce your brain’s secretion of melatonin – the hormone that induces sleep.
 Thus screen use before bedtime is associated with more difficulty falling asleep and less time spent sleeping.
 E-readers however do not share this effect; in this case they behave just like paper.

 So e-ink holds up pretty well when compared to its paper predecessor, and yet there’s nothing quite like cracking open a new book: that faint musty smell, crisp unturned pages, perfect unbent spine.
 Scientists speculate this is because reading is not just a visual activity, but involves wider cognitive processes including memory, emotion, and other sensory information.
 Take for example the physicality of a novel: your progress through a story is matched by your physical process through a book, the right side shrinks as the left side grows.
 You can physically feel your position in a book.
 Although e-readers offer progress bars as a symbolic indication of your place, many readers feel it’s not quite the same.
 Since books themselves are not just lines of text, they carry emotional significance and a sense of ownership which e-readers do not.
 Don’t expect e-books to be replacing the real deal anytime soon.

 Want to engage with this content?
-Comment on this article on our Facebook Page!
+View it here on our Facebook page!